Disability parking permit

-- any space provided for a person with a disability in an on-street or off-street parking location, for example, shopping centres, hospitals
+- any space provided for a person with a disability in an on-street or off-street parking location (e.g. some shopping centres and hospitals)

-- Council metered or regulated parking areas free of charge for the following periods where the time limit specified by a sign is:
+- Brisbane City Council metered or regulated parking areas free of charge for the following periods where the time limit specified by a sign is:

 - less than 30 minutes, the permit holder is allowed to park for 30 minutes in Queensland